GSA/digitalgov.gov/content/posts/2017-04-17-improving-stakeholder-collaboration-can-improve-software-development-performance.md

 ---
-url: /2017/04/17/improving-stakeholder-collaboration-can-improve-software-development-performance/
 date: 2017-04-17 11:00:17 -0400
 title: Improving Stakeholder Collaboration Can Improve Software Development Performance
 summary: 'It&rsquo;s important for software development organizations to make it as easy as possible to enable improved stakeholder behavior.
 Development stakeholders can include business development representatives, product managers, and senior project managers, and they are typically carrying the weight of the organization&rsquo;s mission.
 They are concerned about the organization&rsquo;s goals, and are usually focused on ensuring'
 authors:
   - brian-fox
 categories:
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - best practices
   - communication
 ---

 It’s important for software development organizations to make it as easy as possible to enable improved stakeholder behavior.
 Development stakeholders can include business development representatives, product managers, and senior project managers, and they are typically carrying the weight of the organization’s mission.
 They are concerned about the organization’s goals, and are usually focused on ensuring that the software development efforts are effectively supporting the organization’s mission.
-But they can have a difficult time managing the communication and conflict among themselves, and if this happens, software development and the greater organization can suffer. {% img="https://www.WHATEVER/files/2017/04/600-x-400-Two-business-persons-collaboration-blocks-Choreograph-iStock-Thinkstock-511318774.jpg" alt="Two business people collaborate with building blocks." %}
+But they can have a difficult time managing the communication and conflict among themselves, and if this happens, software development and the greater organization can suffer. {{< legacy-img src="https://www.WHATEVER/files/2017/04/600-x-400-Two-business-persons-collaboration-blocks-Choreograph-iStock-Thinkstock-511318774.jpg" alt="Two business people collaborate with building blocks." caption="" >}}

 It’s critical for the development staff to understand their stakeholders’ priorities, so that development efforts are focused on the most important requirements.
 Stakeholders, who are usually engaged with users and customers, typically understand organizational priorities much better than development staff.
 Priorities are important because they should be driving the development activity.
 But stakeholders may need to be better organized to ensure the organization’s work is properly prioritized.